4cm4k1/dotfiles/readme.md

 ## Usage

-This is still under development and should **not** be used without reading the source.
-The Install step above is _idempotent_, meaning that you can repeat it over and over to get the same result.
-Changes made to various dotfiles will generally take effect immediately after opening a new console session. **Homebrew, Yarn, and other packages are not yet automatically installed.**
+Because this is still under active development and many tasks are still manually triggered, it is recommended that you read the source code before executing anything.

+## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## Contributors